jadu/pulsar/docs/_components/favicon.md

 ### Usage

 Creating an instance of the `FaviconEditor`.
-The `iresolvethod must be called once the document has loaded, it will build a reference to all favicons scoped to the `root` node.
+The init method must be called once the document has loaded, it will build a reference to all favicons scoped to the `root` node.

 ```javascript
 const FaviconEditor = require('/path/to/pulsar/Notifications/FaviconEditor');